 Typically, we find the hardest groups to survey are younger men in mature markets and older women in fast-growth markets.
 Nonetheless, our panel partners work constantly to ensure that their panels are as representative as possible.

 After fieldwork, we assign a “weight” to every respondent based on their age, gender and education profile.
-This allows us to calculate approximately how many real world people are represented by their responses.
+As with quotas, in some countries, we use additional criteria (read on for more detail).
+Regardless of the criteria used, this process allows us to calculate approximately how many real world internet users are represented by each respondent.
 For example, we might know that a response by a female respondent aged 16-24 represents 15,000 similar individuals in a given market.
 So, each time that respondent selects an option, the corresponding audience size for that option is increased by 15,000.

 Why don’t we use other criteria for our quotas and weights?

 Some studies set quotas on other criteria, such as income, region and ethnicity.
 However, such information about a country’s online population isn’t always readily available or accurate.
-For this reason, and to maintain a harmonized approach, we stick to age, gender and education in most Core markets.
+For this reason, and to maintain a harmonized approach, we stick to age, gender and education in most countries.